 Krishnendu Chakrabarty received the Ph.D. degrees from the University of Michigan, Ann Arbor, in 1995.
-He is now a Professor of electrical and computer engineering at Duke University.
-Professor Chakrabarty is a recipient of the National Science Foundation CAREER Award and the Office of Naval Research Young Investigator Award.
-His current research projects include testing and design-for-testability of system-on-chip integrated circuits, digital microfluidic biochips, logic circuits based on DNA self-assembly, and delay-tolerant wireless networks.
-Professor Chakrabarty has authored five books and edited two book volumes.
+He is now Professor of Electrical and Computer Engineering at Duke University.
+Prof. Chakrabarty is a recipient of the National Science Foundation CAREER award and the Office of Naval Research Young Investigator award.
+His current research projects include: testing and design-for-testability of system-on-chip integrated circuits; digital microfluidic biochips; logic circuits based on DNA self-assembly; delay-tolerant wireless networks.
+Prof. Chakrabarty has authored five books and edited two book volumes.
 He has contributed 15 invited chapters to book volumes, published 260 papers in archival journals and refereed conference proceedings, and delivered over 100 keynote, plenary, and invited talks.
 He is a recipient of several best paper awards at IEEE conferences, the Humboldt Research Fellowship awarded by the Alexander von Humboldt Foundation, Germany, and the Mercator Visiting Professorship awarded by the Deutsche Forschungsgemeinschaft, Germany.
-Professor Chakrabarty served as a Distinguished Visitor of the IEEE Computer Society for 2005-2007 and as a Distinguished Lecturer of the IEEE CAS Society for 2006-2007.
-He is an Associate Editor of IEEE Transactions on CAD, IEEE Transactions on VLSI Systems, IEEE Transactions on Biomedical Circuits and Systems, and ACM Journal on Emerging Technologies in Computing Systems, and he is an Editor of IEEE Design & Test of Computers and Journal of Electronic Testing: Theory and Applications (JETTA).
-He recently completed his term as an Associate Editor of IEEE Transactions on Circuits and System I (2006-2007).
-In the recent past, he has also served as an Associate Editor for the IEEE Transactions on Circuits and System II.
-He served as a Program Chair for the IEEE Asian Test Symposium in 2005 and the CAD, Design, and Test Conference for the 2007 IEEE DTIP Symposium.
-Professor Chakrabarty is a Fellow of IEEE and a Senior Member of ACM.
+Prof. Chakrabarty served as a Distinguished Visitor of the IEEE Computer Society for 2005-2007 and as a Distinguished Lecturer of the IEEE CAS Society for 2006-2007.
+He is an Associate Editor of IEEE Transactions on CAD, IEEE Transactions on VLSI Systems, IEEE Transactions on Biomedical Circuits and Systems, and ACM Journal on Emerging Technologies in Computing Systems, and an Editor of IEEE Design & Test of Computers, and Journal of Electronic Testing: Theory and Applications (JETTA).
+He recently completed his term as Associate Editor of IEEE Transactions on Circuits and System I (2006-2007).
+In the recent past, he has also served as Associate Editor for IEEE Transactions on Circuits and System II.
+He served as Program Chair for the IEEE Asian Test Symposium in 2005 and the CAD, Design, and Test Conference for the 2007 IEEE DTIP Symposium.
+Prof. Chakrabarty is a Fellow of IEEE and a Senior Member of ACM.